Friendscover/my-website/_posts/2021-06-28-one-day-old-chicks.md

 layout: post
 author: Tobias Klöpper
 ---

-- wageningen research article
-- on farm hatching has a positive effect on chicks
-- reduces stress during transport

-## Chicken Welfare

 During the writing of my bachelor thesis, I came across several fascinating articles about the current research of chicken welfare.
 But this research paper about the hatching methods of chicks was too damn interesting to not write a blog post about.
 You can read the whole paper at the [Wageningen University Website](https://research.wur.nl/en/publications/day-old-chicken-quality-and-performance-of-broiler-chickens-from-).

 ## Conventional hatching